Penville

 Penville or Pennville is a village in Dominica's Saint Andrew Parish.
 The community is situated just north of Vieille Case, and has a population of 524.

 Cold sulphur springs called Cold Soufrière are located near the village.
 There is a short trail from Penville-Portsmouth road to the springs.

 Politician Roosevelt Skerrit is from Penville.
-He represents the Vieille Case constituency which Pennville makes part.
+He represents the Vieille Case constituency of which Pennville is part.